 Computer vision already now has a tremendous amount of real-world applications.
-And healthcare is one of the fields where this technology is becoming particularly relevant.
+Healthcare is one of the fields where this technology is becoming particularly relevant.
 The importance of computer vision technology in healthcare cannot be overstated.
 Its techniques have shown great application in many medical scenarios, such as medical imaging and surgical planning, and continue to gain more widespread use.

 In this article, we are going to give an overview of some ways computer vision can be used in the healthcare industry and the advantages that people should expect from it.